Rain Without Clouds – Defining Sunshowers Or Sereins, And How They Occur

 Rain Without Clouds?
 How A Sunshower Or Serein Can Provide The Answer

-Rain is typically associated with the presence of some cloud formation.
+Rain is usually associated with the presence of substantial cloud formations.
 But occasionally, rain can fall from a seemingly cloudless sky.
-This phenomenon is known as a sunshower or serein.
+This phenomenon is better known as a sunshower or serein.

-A sunshower is a meteorological occurrence that takes place when rain falls while the sun is shining, with no or very little visible cloud coverage.
+A sunshower is defined as a meteorological phenomenon that occurs when rain falls while the sun is shining, with no or little visible cloud cover.
 It usually occurs due to the presence of strong prevailing winds blowing precipitation over long distances or as a result of dissipating rain clouds.

 Getting caught off guard by an unsuspected rainshower is an unpleasant experience most of us try and avoid.
 There has been the odd occasion, though, that one may be outside on a sunny day with not a cloud in sight, only to get hit by light rain or drizzle "out of nowhere."